-Currently, the only way to make copies is to first scan your document in the flatbed scanner, which is located in GEB B110, then print the scans from the workstation attached to the scanner.
+Currently, the only way to make copies is to first scan your document in one of our scanners, which are located in GEB B110, then print the scans from the workstation attached to the scanner.

-You may save files to any external media (flash drives, writable CDs, floppy disks).
-You may also save to the desktop and to My Documents.
+You may save files to most external media (flash drives, writable CDs, external hard drives).
+You may also save to the Desktop and to My Documents.
 These storage areas are actually redirected to a protected network server so that all of your files you save here are confidential and can be viewed only by you when you login to the computer labs.
 You can store up to 500 MB of data in the desktop and My Documents folders.

 Printing is as easy as clicking a print icon or selecting File, Print from a drop down menu.
 In GEB B110 there are 9 different printers to choose from and in SAC 314 there are two to choose from.